scala/scala-lang/_posts/2021-12-16-state-of-log4j-in-scala-ecosystem.md

 |--------------|---------------|------------------|
 | TBD |  |  |

-### Affected tools and libraries without known fix available
+### Affected tools and libraries without a known available fix

 The following core tools and libraries are affected by the log4j vulnerability, and have not yet published an updated version with the appropriate patches.
 Consult the CVEs to use any other applicable mitigation that may apply in your case.

-It may also be possible to force the dependency of log4j, as explained above.
+It may also be possible to force the dependency of log4j, as explained below.

 | Organization | Artifact name |
 |--------------|---------------|